randym32/Blackwood.Core/Documentation/articles/intro.md

 ```

 The charting utilities include:
-- `ChartPoint<T>`: Represents a data point with index, y-value, and optional
+- `ChartPoint<IndexType>`: Represents a data point with index, y-value, and optional
   annotation
-- `ChartAnnotation<T>`: Represents an annotation span with index, duration,
+- `ChartAnnotation<IndexType, DurationType>`: Represents an annotation span with index, duration,
   color, and text
 - `ReduceArray<T>`: Implements the Douglas-Peucker algorithm to reduce point
   count while preserving visual fidelity.